athiede13/free_speech/stats/README.md

 1. isc_models.mat - Output from make_models.m
 1. combine_corr_matrices_speech1_2.m - Make weighted average of speech correlation matrices for part 1 and 2.
 1. make_colorbar.m - Create colorbar for visualization of results.
-1. extract_MNI_coord.py - Extract maximum-value MNI coordinates from statistical maps (see subfolders).
+1. extract_MNI_coord.py - Extract maximum-value MNI coordinates of largest cluster from statistical maps (see subfolders).
+1. MNI_to_brain_area.R - Extract brain areas from MNI cooredinates according to AAL atlas.

 ## ISCs_sign_one_sample_perm - One-sample *t*-test for ISC significance in each group